karendavis/personal-analytics/README.md

 ```

 If you want to see that this has been set up successfully as a filter use

 ```shell
 cat .git/config
 ```
-to see the filter config    |    and
+to see the filter config:

 ```shell
 cat .git/info/attributes
 ```